oscbyspro/DiffableTextViews/Documentation/PatternTextStyles.md

 ### Phone

 A phone number bound to a String.
-The pattern is visible.
+It uses an visible pattern.

 ```swift
 struct PatternTextStyleExample: View {